Tommaso Briatico, RA

 Tommaso Briatico has over 47 years of professional experience in architectural planning and design.
 He has demonstrated award winning adeptness with the challenges involved in projects ranging from industrial plants and parks to office buildings, corporate complexes, religious facilities, health care facilities, residential cluster's, retail, and private homes.
 Located in downtown Buffalo, the architectural firm of Tommaso Briatico Architects has a longstanding commitment to maintaining and improving the quality of not only the wider Niagara regions rich architectural heritage, but its unique urban fabrics as well.
 An integral part of Tommaso Briatico's design process is his use of three-dimensional models in response to questions of site and context.
 By methodically visualizing solutions, he strives to capitalize on existing building characteristics to yield the most dramatic use of space and to create an inspiring environment that engenders productivity for users.
 This implementation of modern tools for the craft of architecture along with a commitment to his client's agenda has been the focus of Tommaso Briatico's professional efforts.
 Being equally comfortable with new designs and historic renovation of existing structures, Tommaso Briatico has been recognized by his colleagues for his excellence in design earning awards from groups including The American Institute of Architects, The American Planning Association, and The American Institute of Justice.

-1990 Bachelor’s of Professional Studies, Architecture, University at Buffalo
+1990 Bachelor of Science, Architecture, University at Buffalo

-Anticipated in 2021, Masters in Architecture, University at Buffalo
+2020- Present Masters of Architecture, University at Buffalo